Racist abuse sees Germany’s men’s football team walk off in pre-Olympics friendly | DW | 17.07.2021

 Just a few days before the start of the Olympic tournament against defending champions Brazil on Thursday, Germany's men’s football team walked off during a pre-tournament friendly against Honduras.

-The game, which was played behind closed doors in three 30-minute periods, did not resume and finished 1-1 with five minutes left to play after centre-back Jordan Torunarigha was allegedly racially abused by an opposition player during the game in Wakayama, Japan.
+The game, which was played behind closed doors in three 30-minute periods, did not resume and finished 1-1 with five minutes left to play after centre-back Jordan Torunarigha was allegedly racially abused by an opposition player in Wakayama, Japan.

 This is unfortunately not the first time Hertha Berlin defender Torunarigha has been the subject of racist abuse.
 In the second half of a German Cup tie against Schalke in February 2020, the 23-year-old was allegedly subjected to monkey chants from the Schalke supporters.

-Torunarigha was sent off for an emotional reaction in the defeat only minutes after club officials informed the referee of racial slurs aimed at Torunarigha.
+Torunarigha was sent off for an emotional reaction in the defeat only minutes after club officials informed the referee of racial slurs aimed at the .
 The Royal Blues were subsequently fined by the DFB due to the conduct of their fans.

+"We made a real statement [walking off the pitch]." said midfielder Maximilian Arnold of VfL Wolfsburg, who will captain the team at the Olympics.
+"We made the right decision and we acted accordingly."